HasanAbbadi/config/README.md

 # config

--- Welcome to my config
+Welcome to my config
-i have most of my files here public to everyone.
+where I have my files here public to everyone.

 - Distro: ArchLinux
 - WM: BSPWM